How To Measure A Swimming Pool Liner

 When measuring the LENGTH AND WIDTH of a pool, measure INSIDE the pool from wall to wall BELOW the coping.

 NOTE: On symmetric pools (with no left or right bend) if you are requested to measure both walls, all four corners, measure diagonals, or several wall heights, PLEASE DO, although they need not be recorded unless there is a difference in any of them that might affect liner fit.
+Let us know if you have questions on how to measure a swimming pool liner.

-Understanding The Shallow End Pool Floor – Pro Tip
+PRO TIP – Understanding The Shallow End Pool Floor

 All Images & Content © PoolWarehouse.com